blog2i2j/cybersader..cyberbase/📁 50 - Cybersade/Home-Ec 2025/Home-Ec 2025.md

 	- What really is cybersecurity and data privacy?
 	- Why do they actually matter?
 	- How it applies to the family and faith
+		- As Christians, we put have to understand the brokenness of humanity
+						-
 	- Where you're responsible
 	- What you can do
 -